 Unfortunately, there’s currently no cure for dog diabetes.
 However, it can be managed with regular insulin injections and a healthy diet.
 If left untreated, diabetes can be fatal.

 Most dogs with diabetes will need insulin injections twice a day to maintain a healthy blood sugar level, which your vet will be happy to show you how to administer.
-Many dog owners are understandably apprehensive about giving their pet injections, however, they’re quick, painless and quickly become routine.
+Many dog owners are understandably apprehensive about giving their pet injections, however, they’re fast, painless and quickly become routine.

 If your dog is overweight, changing their diet can be hugely beneficial.
 Switching to smaller portions of high-quality dog food that provides all the nutrients your pet needs is a great place to start.
 It’s important to make any dietary changes slowly; your vet will be able to introduce a diet that best suits your dog’s needs.